 - If you’re feeling lazy, you can find a near-finished Quick Page like I’ve done with my layout below “This Life Is Yours”.
 All I did was just to plop down my photo, add in a quote and details like date and place, and I’m done!

 - And did I mention that there are mouth-watering digital freebies available that can give your wallet and your credit cards a much-needed break?
-And there’s many excellent free digital scrapping tutorials to help you get started too.

 Are you tempted by the advantages of digital scrapping now?